What landing page optimization tactics are you employing today to improve your website visitor conversions and drive more leads in your pipeline?

 Video is more important every day.
 And while we might first think of it as “just” a content marketing format, don’t underestimate the power of the right video on a landing page.

-The key word there is “right”.
+The key word there is “right.”
 Not every video is going to spike your conversion rates.
 But videos do very well on landing pages, and I urge you to test one or two.
-Consider a short animated explainer video if you’ve got the budget.
+Consider a short, animated explainer video if you’ve got the budget.
 Or just put your best human explainer in front of a camera and have them talk to your visitors.
-Intercut a few screen shots, with voiceover.
+Or record a voiceover from one of your initial pitch decks or product demo decks.

 Here’s a thumbnail list of best practices for videos on landing pages:

-- The ideal length is anywhere from 30 to 90 seconds, depending on who you ask and which study you cite.
+- The ideal length is between 30 to 90 seconds